altdesktop/colornamer-rs/README.md

 Give me a color and I will name it.

-*colornamer-rs is in the early stages of development and the api should be considered unstable*

 ## About

 Naming things is one of the hard things in computer science.